Bio

 Markov Geist (2025-)

+Founded.
 Supported by the Arbitrum DAO with a grant.
-A vehicle for Stylus and open source evangelism.
+A vehicle for Stylus and open source grants and evangelism.

 - bobcat-sdk: an alternative SDK for Arbitrum Stylus.
 Supports various exotic custom proxies handwritten.
 Used as a part of arbos-foundry's test suite.
-4x smaller than the official SDK, with a faster compilation time, and some features not supported by the main SDK.
+4x better codesize performance than the official SDK, with a faster compilation time, and some features not supported by the main SDK.

 - Stylus Saturdays: the most popular newsletter in the Stylus community.Added support for the Go programming language to Arbitrum using Stylus.
 Added support for RISC-V to the official Stylus SDK.
 Implemented quadratic voting, Chainlink examples.
 Gave a talk on building a lending protocol and stablecoin at Arbiverse Bangkok.